Eight Pakistani Shi'ites killed in sectarian attack

 “Two gunmen boarded the bus and shot the men,” police officer Imran Qureshi told Reuters.
 All the victims were Shi‘ite Hazaras, said Asad Raza, another senior police officer.

-Television stations broadcast images of the bus surrounded by security officials after the attack.
+Television broadcast images of the bus surrounded by security officials after the attack.

-The attack on the Hazaras was followed by an explosion targeting a car used by security forces.
-A bomb planted in a nearby motorcycle killed two people and injured 12, police said.

-“The target of the blast was a Frontier Corps vehicle patrolling the area,” said senior police officer Imran Qureshi.

 Hundreds of Shi‘ite Hazaras have been killed in bomb attacks and shootings in southwestern Baluchistan in the last few years.